longturn/freeciv21/docs/Playing/faq.rst

 Does Freeciv21 violate any rights of the makers of Civilization I or II?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There have been debates on this in the past and the honest answer seems to be: We don't know.
+There have been debates on this in the past and the honest answer seems to be: We do not know.

-Freeciv21 doesn't contain any actual material from the commercial Civilization games.
+Freeciv21 does not contain any actual material from the commercial Civilization games.
 (The Freeciv21 maintainers have always been very strict in ensuring that materials contributed to the Freeciv21 distribution or Longturn website do not violate anyone's copyright.)
 The name of Freeciv21 is probably not a trademark infringement.
 The user interface is similar, but with many (deliberate) differences.
-The game itself can be configured to be practically identical to Civilization I or II, so if the rules of a game are patentable, and those of the said games are patented, then Freeciv21 may infringe on that patent, but we don't believe this to be the case.
+The game itself can be configured to be practically identical to Civilization I or II, so if the rules of a game are patentable, and those of the said games are patented, then Freeciv21 may infringe on that patent, but we do not believe this to be the case.

-Incidentally, there are good reasons to assume that Freeciv21 doesn't harm the sales of any of the commercial Civilization games in any way.
+Incidentally, there are good reasons to assume that Freeciv21 does not harm the sales of any of the commercial Civilization games in any way.

 How does Freeciv21 relate to other versions of Freeciv?